 - The last place within PAN is allocated to one of multiple birth siblings, then the other birth siblings will be admitted, - Where an error occurs and the child should have been offered a place, - A large group of families with children arrive in the area where it has not been possible to accommodate them within the normal allocation of places because of the short notice.
 If this is the case, the Local Authority will identify an appropriate setting to accommodate the children as quickly as possible, - An unexpected event/incident occurs necessitating urgent/temporary placement, - There is a need to comply with other agreed protocols, e.g. Children in Care, Fair Access, SEN Code of Practice and the Military Covenant

-Lockyer's Middle School's PAN is 132.
+Lockyer's Middle School's PAN in year 5 is 132.
+Lockyer's Middle School's PAN in year 7 is 15.

 3 Admission of children outside their normal age group